unicode-org/message-format-wg/exploration/selection-declaration.md

 In this alternative, in a `.match` statement:

-1. variables are mutated by options
+1. variables are mutated by their annotation
-2. no variable can occur twice
+2. no variable can be the operand in two selectors

-This keeps most message more concise, producing the expected results in Example 1.
+This keeps most messages more concise, producing the expected results in Example 1.

 #### Example 1